If you love taking a trip back in time with historical fiction and romance books, youâll love our authors like Sandra Byrd.

 Gary McAvoy is a historical suspense author who has always been fascinated by war, religion, and faith.
 After completing a tour in Germany as a member of the U.S. Army, McAvoy became fascinated with cryptology and international intelligence and was inspired to combine his love of travel with his love of writing.

-âBut then, the Holy Spirit came to me, and I was reminded of something Saint Augustine said: âSeek not to understand that you may believe, but believe that you may understand.â
+âBut then, the Holy Spirit came to me, and I was reminded of something Saint Augustine said: âSeek not to understand that you may believe, but believe that you may understand.ââ âGary McAvoy, The Magdalene Reliquary

 4. Melanie Dobson

 Melanie Dobson has written more than 20 historical romance and historical suspense novels.
 Some of the authorâs novels involve time slips, transporting readers from the present day to various historical periods.
-Her Carol-Award-winning novel Memories of Glassfollows childhood friends Josie and Eliese in Holland as they work to rescue Jewish children from Nazis in Amsterdam.
+Her Carol-Award-winning novel Memories of Glass follows childhood friends Josie and Eliese in Holland as they work to rescue Jewish children from Nazis in Amsterdam.

 Readers get to watch how the courage of Eliese and Josie shapes history as the story moves to 75 years later when modern-day connections form between protagonist Ava and the story of Eliese and Josie.

 âI have no desire to be in a relationship for the sake of being in one,â he said. âIâve made mistakes in the past, terrible ones.
-The next time I date a woman, I hope itâs for keeps.â
+The next time I date a woman, I hope itâs for keeps.â âMelanie Dobson, Chateau of Secrets

 5. Amy Licence

 Historical fiction novelist Amy Licence delves into the stories of characters set in the medieval and early modern periods.
-License is praised for exploring characters from all class systems in her work.
+Licence is praised for exploring characters from all class systems in her work.
 Heralded as âunquestionably the most prolific historian writing today,â by historian Nathen Amin, Licenceâs attention to detail and ability to provide readers with unique perspectives shines in each of her novels.

 The authorâs 2017 novel, The Lost Kings: Lancaster, York, and Tudor, is a non-fiction offering from Licence, offering fans of her work the chance to see her historical research at its best.

 âPolitics and government were the jurisdiction of men.
 Contemporary manuals advised against the lines being blurred, citing womenâs propensity to gossip as damaging to male business, and women who formally wielded power were relatively unknown.
-However, this must have varied as much as personal relationships did and, as Chaucerâs writings make clear, intelligent women must have been influential where circumstances allowed,â
+However, this must have varied as much as personal relationships did and, as Chaucerâs writings make clear, intelligent women must have been influential where circumstances allowed.â âAmy Licence, Red Roses: Blanche of Gaunt to Margaret Beaufort

 6. Lisa Kleypas, 1964-

-New York Timesbestselling historical fiction author Lisa Kleypas got her literary start early, publishing her first novel when she was just 21 years old.
-Many of Kleypasâ novels have been met with wide critical acclaim.* Worth Any Price*won the RITA award for best short historical.
+New York Times bestselling historical fiction author Lisa Kleypas got her literary start early, publishing her first novel when she was just 21 years old.
+Many of Kleypasâ novels have been met with wide critical acclaim.
+Worth Any Price won the RITA award for best short historical.

-Her 2005 novel It Happened One Autumnwas nominated in the same category that year.
-While Kleypas continues to write historical fiction, sheâs also branched into contemporary romance with her celebrated novel*Sugar Daddy**.
+Her 2005 novel It Happened One Autumn was nominated in the same category that year.
+While Kleypas continues to write historical fiction, sheâs also branched into contemporary romance with her celebrated novel Sugar Daddy.
 Readers love how Kleypas brings old characters back for cameos in new novels.

 âI no longer believed in the idea of soul mates, or love at first sight.
 But I was beginning to believe that a very few times in your life, if you were lucky, you might meet someone who was exactly right for you.
-Not because he was perfect, or because you were, but because your combined flaws were arranged in a way that allowed two separate beings to hinge together.â
+Not because he was perfect, or because you were, but because your combined flaws were arranged in a way that allowed two separate beings to hinge together.â âLisa Kleypas, Blue-Eyed Devil

 7. Julia Quinn, 1970 -

-Julia Quinn (born Julie Cotler) is best known for her Bridgertonseries of books, made into a hit Netflix series under the production company owned by Greyâs Anatomy creator Shonda Rhimes.
+Julia Quinn (born Julie Cotler) is best known for her Bridgerton series of books, made into a hit Netflix series under the production company owned by Greyâs Anatomy creator Shonda Rhimes.
 Readers and viewers love how Quinn melds historical accuracy with modern ideas (including feminism), creating relatable heroines.

 Quinn has hit the New York Times bestseller list 17 times.
-In addition to the Bridgerton series, Quinn is also known for the Splendidtrilogy, theRokesbyseries, and theBridgertonspinoff*Lady Whistledown *series.
+In addition to the Bridgerton series, Quinn is also known for the Splendid trilogy, the Rokesby series, and the Bridgerton spinoff Lady Whistledown series.

 âLoveâs about finding the one person who makes your heart complete.
 Who makes you a better person than you ever dreamed you could be.
-Itâs about looking in the eyes of your wife and knowing all the way to your bones that sheâs simply the best person youâve ever known.â
+Itâs about looking in the eyes of your wife and knowing all the way to your bones that sheâs simply the best person youâve ever known.â âJulia Quinn, The Viscount Who Loved Me

 8. Beverly Jenkins, 1951 -